treder/MVPA-Light/README.md

 There is usually no need to call [`mv_calculate_performance`](utils/mv_calculate_performance.m) directly.
 By setting the `cfg.metric` field, the performance metric is calculated automatically in [`mv_crossvalidate`](mv_crossvalidate.m), [`mv_classify_across_time`](mv_classify_across_time.m),  [`mv_classify_timextime`](mv_classify_timextime.m) and [`mv_searchlight`](mv_searchlight.m).
 You can provide a cell array of metrics, e.g. `cfg.metric = {'accuracy', 'confusion'}` to calculate multiple metrics at once.

+#### Preprocessing <a name="preprocessing"></a>

+In some cases, preprocessing operations such as z-scoring, PCA, or Common Spatial Patterns (CSP) need to be performed as nested operations within a cross-validation analysis.
+In nested preprocessing, parameters are estimated on the train data and then applied to the test data.
+This avoids possible information flow from test set to train set.
+A prepocessing pipeline can be added by setting the `cfg.preprocess` and `cfg.preprocess_param` fields.
+Currently implemented preprocessing functions are collected in the [`preprocess subfolder`](preprocess/) subfolder.
+See code snippet below and [`examples/example7_preprocessing.m`](examples/example7_preprocessing.m) for examples.

 ## Examples<a name="examples"></a>